bobshort4bobby4/PP4-Civ1/README.md

 The room should only be cancelled if the check in date is not more than 7 days away.

 The imaginery product owner has also requested that rooms are put on sale if occupancy drops below a set percentage.
-She also requested a review section where customers could leave feedback on their stay at the hotel and email confirmation for all customer interactions.
+She also requested a review section where customers could leave feedback on their stay at the hotel.

 # User Experience/User Interface (UX/UI)